michhar/custom-jupyterhub-linux-vm/README.md

 ## Contributing

 * If you'd like to contribute to this project, fork this repo and make a Pull Request.
-* If you see an problems or want a feature, open an Issue.
+* If you see any problems or want a feature, create an Issue.
 * Don't panic.